tdseher/addtag-project/README.md

 ## 📝 Citing AddTag ##
 If you use AddTag for your research, please cite us.
 Because the manuscript is currently in preparation, you will need to cite the code repository instead.

  > Thaddeus D. Seher and Aaron D. Hernday.
-Addtag: Program for identifying exclusive endogenous gRNA sites and creating unique synthetic gRNA sites.
+AddTag: Program for identifying exclusive endogenous gRNA sites and creating unique synthetic gRNA sites.
 University of California, Merced.
-Retrieved from \<https://github.com/tdseher/addtag-project> (2019).
+Retrieved from \<https://github.com/tdseher/addtag-project\> (2019).

 ## ✍ Authors ##
 Who do I talk to?